rajington/windowsapp/README.md

 * [Mine](https://github.com/sdegutis/home/blob/master/.windowsapp.js)
 * [@pd's](https://github.com/pd/dotfiles/blob/master/windowsapp)

-Do you have a cool one?
+Do you have a cool one and want me to add it here?
 Let me know by [filing an Issue](https://github.com/sdegutis/windows/issues).

 ## API